 Feasibility & Efficiency Analysis of Neighborhood-Based Sustainable Food Waste Management

 In “Feasibility & Efficiency Analysis of Neighborhood-Based Sustainable Food Waste Management” Professors Ning Ai and Isabel Cruz compare data from previous food waste studies conducted at UIC and across the Chicago metropolitan region, integrating state-of-art knowledge from the distinct fields of urban planning and computer science.
-Their comparison includes a consideration of differences in the methodologies of these studies in order to further refine models and parameters for future studies.
+Their comparison includes consideration of differences in the methodologies of these studies in order to further refine models and parameters for future studies.
 In addition, they expand Dr. Cruz’s framework for spatial and temporal data integration, GIVA, in order to address the unique challenges of the project.

-Great Cities Institute supports the work of environment justice organizations by providing technical support and by hosting meetings.
+Great Cities Institute supports the work of environmental justice organizations by providing technical support and by hosting meetings.
 GCI hosted Little Village Environmental Justice Organization (LEVJO), Natural Resources Defence Council, and VOCES Latino Leadership in Action to discuss the impact of Latinos on environmental justice and climate change action in the U.S. on March 7, 2014.
 In Fall 2016, GCI hosted the newly formed Midwest Network for Environmental Justice.